TriHealth Good Samaritan Hospital: Current campus

 When the decision was made to relocate the entire Good Samaritan Hospital to Clifton, the property was deemed “too hilly.”
 Instead, Sister Victoria Fulweiler, the hospital's administrator, secured acres at Good Samaritan's current University Heights site near Pill Hill.
 Longtime benefactor Joseph C. Butler Jr. was contacted and again gave generously, providing the sisters with 6 acre adjoining the property they had purchased.
 Local architect Gustave W. Drach was hired to design the new building.

 Since opening in its current location as a two-wing facility in 1915, the hospital has grown to one of the largest hospitals in the city, encompassing more than a city block.
 A third wing opened in 1927 and increased the hospital's capacity to 639 beds.
 A fourth wing was opened in 1959.
 The current Dixmyth patient care tower building opened in 1985.
 One of the hospital's original wings was removed in order to construct the Dixmyth Visitor Garage and Ambulatory Surgery Center in the late 1980s.
 In 1989, Victoria Hall, the student nurses' residence that had been built in 1927, was removed and replaced with a medical office building.
 Today, the hospital houses more than 700 beds and partners with 1,600 physicians.
 A five-year, $122 million modernization and expansion project included new construction and extensive renovation as well as a new 10-story expansion of the Dixmyth tower, adding 175000 sqft, or nearly seven acres of clinical space to the campus.
 The project also included renovation of 75000 sqft of existing space, including cardiology, pulmonology, vascular, obstetrics and an expansion of the emergency department.
 The project was completed in the summer of 2007.

 Services

 Good Samaritan Hospital is acknowledged for its maternity and newborn programs; cardiac and vascular programs; surgery programs, including bariatric and robotic surgery; emergency services; oncology services; neuroscience services including its joint commission-certified brain tumor program, joint commission-certified comprehensive stroke center, neurosciences critical care program, and continuous video EEG program; and research and training.

+Good Samaritan College of Nursing and Health Science

+Good Samaritan College of Nursing and Health Science is a private non-profit subsidiary of the hospital.
+Located in Cincinnati but serving the tri-state region of southwest Ohio, southeast Indiana and northern Kentucky, the institution provides training for healthcare careers.